Universal energy-space localization and stable quantum phases against time-dependent perturbations: Methods

 The above definition is sufficient for strictly $q$-local Hamiltonians.
 However, for quasi-$q$-local Hamiltonians, we need an additional parameter $q$ to describe its decaying speed with the number of sites involved in the interactions.
 We define a Hamiltonian $H$ to be quasi-$q$-local if it has a decomposition $H=\sum_Ah_A$, where the norm of each $k$-local term roughly decays exponentially $e^{-k/q}$ with the locality.
 To give a precise definition, we define the termwise $q$-norm as

 where $q>0$ and $|A|$ counts the number of sites of the support $A$.
-Similar definitions also appear in \cite{abanin2017effective,abanin2017rigorous,else2017prethermal}.
+Similar definitions also appear in the study on prethermalization \cite{abanin2017effective,abanin2017rigorous,else2017prethermal}.
 We add an additional $q+1$ factor for mathematical convenience.
 We define $H$ as quasi-$q_{\star}$-local if one can find a $q_{\star}$ (usually the minimum of all possible $q$) such that $\frac{1}{n}\|H\|_{q_{\star}\textnormal{-X}}$ can be bounded by an $O(1)$ constant.
 It is easy to verify that given a fixed decomposition, we have

 In addition, given the decomposition $H=\sum_Ah_A$, if $\|H\|_{q\textnormal{-X}}\leq \lambda n$, where $\lambda$ is $O(1)$, we have

 This indicates that the termwise norm of $k$-local components of a quasi-$q$-local $H$ decays exponentially with $k$.
 Similarly, we define the total variation $\mathbf{V}_{q\textnormal{-X}}$ of quasi-$q$-local $H(t)$ as